 Property owners and certain other parties are responsible for injuries caused by defective conditions on their property.
-North Tampa slip and fall lawyers at Holliday Karatinos Law Firm, PLLC can advise you on your legal rights and represent you if you were injured by a defective property condition.
+The Florida slip and fall lawyers at Holliday Karatinos Law Firm, PLLC can advise you on your legal rights and represent you if you were injured by a defective property condition.
 Our lawyers have substantial experience in premises liability cases.
 We can advocate for your right to compensation if a dangerous property condition caused your injuries.

 Defective Property Conditions

 Hazards on property can cause a person to suffer serious injuries if he or she trips, slips, or falls.
 Businesses, residences, and public property must be adequately maintained to prevent injuries to people lawfully on the premises.
 Some examples of a defective property condition include: